 Dangote Cement Plc is committed to complying with all applicable legislation, regulations and codes of practice.
-We integrate sustainability considerations into all our business decisions and ensure our stakeholders know our Sustainability Policy.
+We integrate sustainability considerations into all our business decisions and ensure our stakeholders are aware of our Sustainability Policy.

-CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023
+CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024